alasdairforsythe/tokenmonster/training/README.md

   -dir string
         The directory to save the results within (required) -keep-trying int
-        program will exit when unable to find a better match this many times in a row (default 500) -max-token-length int
+        program will exit when unable to find a better match this many times in a row (default 1000) -max-token-length int
         the maximum length of a token (required) -midway-target int
-        aggressive until this point, beneath this the full dataset is used for every worker (default 500000) -overlap int
+        aggressive until this point, beneath this the full dataset is used for every worker (default 500000) -no-reserve-256
+        disable default behavior of including 256 tokens representing every single byte (default false) -percentage int
-        how much overlap in the dataset given to each worker until midway (default 4) -strips int
+        percentage of the dataset given to each worker before midway (default 15) -strips int
         number of strips to distribute to the workers (default 100) -vocab int